ciwg/workshop-2024-10-01-double-auctions/README.md

 **I promise to pay $5 each for 100 units of XYZ.**
 - This means you are committing to spending a total of $500 to buy 100 units of XYZ if your bid is accepted by someone else.

+In traders' shorthand, this might be written as:

 ```
 BID 100 XYZ @5.00 USD
 ```